 Goals: The United States improves Ukraine’s capacity to deliver citizen security and combat organized crime.
 This work builds law enforcement cooperation between the United States and Ukraine to address transnational threats, including those with a U.S. nexus.
 The United States also strengthens criminal justice sector institutions and improves citizens’ trust in government, enhancing Ukraine’s resilience to Russian malign influence.
-INL objectives in Ukraine are to strengthen law enforcement agencies to address complex security challenges facing Ukraine; reform criminal justice agencies in line with Western best practices; and to support Ukraine’s efforts to tackle corruption, including through independent anti-corruption agencies.
+INL’s objectives in Ukraine are to: strengthen law enforcement agencies to address complex security challenges facing Ukraine; reform criminal justice agencies in line with Western best practices; and support Ukraine’s efforts to tackle corruption, including through independent anti-corruption agencies.

 - INL supported the Government of Ukraine to meet the aspirations of the 2014 Revolution of Dignity by standing up new institutions, agencies, and units designed to fight corruption, improve security, and increase access to justice.

 - INL assisted the Ukrainian government to replace the notoriously corrupt traffic police with a 16,000 strong Patrol Police nationwide and helped establish the country’s first Patrol Police Academy in Kyiv, which is currently expanding throughout the country.
 This project is one of Ukraine’s most visible reforms and is credited for changing the way Ukrainian citizens interact with and perceive law enforcement.